University Budgeting: Everything Music Students Need to Know

 Remember that ICMP maintains a stock of instruments, amps and electronics that can be borrowed free of charge from our facilities helpdesk for recording, practice and rehearsal.
-All ICMP students can use our music facilities for personal practice free of charge outside of time tabled hours.
+All ICMP students can use these facilities for personal practice free of charge outside of time tabled hours.

 Food is another essential, yet potentially big cost in London but eating well and healthily doesn't need to come at a price.
 Top tips to keep your costs low include: